gamma-opt/oip-notes/course/part2/4-constrained_optimisation-nonlinear-barrier.md

 \end{align}
 ```

-For convenience, {eqref}`eq:Newton-system` are typically stated in a matrix form known as the Newton system, given by
+For convenience, {eq}`eq:Newton-system` are typically stated in a matrix form known as the Newton system, given by

 ```{math}
 \begin{bmatrix}